djalbat/occam-grammar-utilities/README.md

 ...
 ```
-The standard algorithm for eliminating indirect left recursion reorganises the rules in such a way that indirect left recursion is always transformed into direct left recursion which, whenever it occurs, is eliminated in the aforementioned way.
+The standard algorithm for eliminating indirect left recursion reorganises the rules in such a way that indirect left recursion is always transformed into direct left recursion which, whenever it occurs, is then eliminated in the aforementioned way.
 The reorganisation itself essentially involves removing cycles by making substitutions.
-For example, the `compoundExpression` rule, coming as it does after the `expression` rule, is substituted into the `expression` rule, resulting in direct left recursion.
+For example, the `compoundExpression` rule, coming as it does after the `expression` rule, is substituted for its reference in the first definition of the `expression` rule, resulting in fact in the same case of direct left recursion as before.

 This approach is fine in theory, however there are two major drawbacks in practice: